Arizona Consumer Fraud Act: Application against pharmaceutical companies

-2012 Ruling that ACFA funds must be returned to consumers
+2012 ruling that ACFA funds must be returned to consumers

-In the 2012 case of State of Arizona vs Autozone, Autozone was charged under the ACFA for multiple instances of mispricing merchandise from 2001 - 2006.
+In the 2012 case of State of Arizona vs AutoZone, AutoZone was charged under the ACFA for multiple instances of mispricing merchandise from 2001 - 2006.
 The state of Arizona sought disgorgement instead of returning funds to consumers.
 After review, the Arizona Supreme Court ruled disgorgement was not authorized under the ACFA.

 Cases brought by State of Arizona

 Arizona Attorney General Mark Brnovich announced April 19, 2016 legal action against Volkswagen for violating the ACFA after the company admitted to using defeat devices to skew vehicle emissions in 2015.
 Around 4,000 Arizona residents were affected, placing the potential penalty at $40 million.

-Diamond Resorts settled for $800,000 on December 23, 2016 after the company was sued by Arizona under the ACFA for misleading consumers about timeshares.
+Diamond Resorts settled for $800,000 on December 23, 2016, after the company was sued by Arizona under the ACFA for misleading consumers about timeshares.
 Some of the allegations included increasing maintenance fees, membership resale and buy-back programs, timeshare resale market, ability to rent timeshares, and discounts on travel needs.

 Arizona brought an ACFA case against Theranos, reaching a $4.65 million settlement in 2017.
 Arizona consumers who were affected received refunds in the mail.
 The average refund was $60.92.
 The largest refund was $3,411.
 Under the terms of the settlement Theranos was banned for two years from blood-testing.

-Attorney General Brnovich announced a $6.28 million settlement with General Motors LLC in March of 2018 as part of a faulty ignition switch-related settlement.
+Attorney General Brnovich announced a $6.28 million settlement with General Motors LLC in March 2018 as part of a faulty ignition switch-related settlement.
 Under the settlement, approximately 33,000 Arizona consumers who purchased GM vehicles between July 2009 and July 2014 are eligible for payments.
 Consumers will receive a minimum of $200 each.
 Arizona was the only state to obtain restitution directly for consumers.